The Three Little Pigs

 Scan this QR code to open story in the app

-Tip, the middle brother, decided to make his house out of wood.
-There was enough wood in the forest, he thought, and he wouldn’t need to work too hard on it.
+Tip, the middle brother, chose a nearby location in the meadow, and decided to build his house out of wood.
+There was enough wood in the forest, he thought, and he wouldn’t need to work too hard.

 “Why do you even need a brick house?” asked Tip.

-“Why don’t you just come play?
+“Why don’t you just come and play?
 You don’t need to work so hard!” shouted Pip from across the meadow.

 “Gotcha!
 Haha!
 You can’t escape me!” shouted the wolf, gleefully.